 (Pictured here.)
 Carnethy Hill looking towards Turnhouse Hill with the East Lothan coastline in the haze.
 Altitude a mere 576m / 1889ft.
 Of course you’d manage that….hmmm, but perhaps not in those shoes….

-Stevenson’s original descriptions and his clear appreciation of the Pentland Hiills are in his ‘Picturesque Notes’ (1879), a text much pillaged through the years by guidebook writers.
+Stevenson’s original descriptions and his clear appreciation of his local hills are in his ‘Picturesque Notes’ (1879), a text much pillaged through the years by guidebook writers.
 In Stevenson’s day, obviously, there was more green space between the city and the upland and in his wonderings he probably did not meet mountain bikers.
 Today, they are just one of the recreation groups who use the hills.

-And, in spite of their popularity, as close as the Pentland Hills are to the city, there are still places where you can have the slopes of heather and coarse grass all to yourself.
+And, in spite of their popularity, as close as these rolling tops are to the city, there are still places where you can have the slopes of heather and coarse grass all to yourself.
 If you get the angle right, then Stevenson’s comment about the view being desolate is still true today.
 Or at least, on a sunny Sunday in autumn.
 The only change is that Stevenson’s ‘desolate’ becomes ‘unspoilt’ in Scottish copywriting speak.

 Finally, though the slopes of heather may remind you of the Highlands, linguistically speaking we are a long way from the Highlands.
 The Pentland Firth crossed by the Orkney ferry at the top of Scotland is really ‘Pict-land’.
 But down here the Pentland Hills are from early Welsh ‘pen’ meaning hill or top (cf Penicuik, the town near the Pentland Hills).
 The ‘land’ part is ‘llan’ – a common enough Welsh element meaning church, though sometimes also enclosure.